 I’ve received emails recently about certain outfits I put together on the site and how they’re not appropriate for “curvy” body types.
 And to that I say, why not?

-Who says a thin girl wear something a curvy girl can't?
-Who says you can't wear skinny jeans just because you have hips?
-And who says what's attractive anyway?
-We don't all think the same things look good, and we don't all have to dress in accordance with someone else's rules.
+Who says a size 2 can wear something a size 14 can’t?
+Who says you can’t wear skinny jeans just because you have hips?
+And who says what’s attractive anyway?
+We don’t all think the same things look good, and we don’t all have to dress in accordance with someone else’s rules.